Manchester City did not give ‘right support’ to teenager, inquest hears

 He said it would have been “extremely negligent” not to review the club’s process in the light of Jeremy’s death and try to make improvements which had led to the introduction of player exit surveys and the creation of a “parent portal”.

-Recording a conclusion of suicide, Mr Golombeck said: “I find that on the balance of probabilities that Jeremy took his own life and intended to do so.”
+Recording a conclusion of suicide, Golombeck said: “I find, on the balance of probabilities, that Jeremy took his own life and intended to do so.”

 The best videos delivered daily